BetterWang/g4e/docs/output.rst

 G4E output data structure
 -------------------------

 The g4e output is made out of so called aligned arrays.

+Each array holds values of a single entity e.g. **trk_mom** - hold momentums for each track in the event.

-Arrays are grouped e.g. for tracks (trak_...), hits (hit_...), generated particles and so on.
+Arrays are grouped by name prefixes, e.g  tracks (trk\_...), hits (hit\_...), generator particles (gen_prt\_...), etc.

-The
+All arrays with the same name prefix have the same length. e.g. all trk\_... has the same length, the length is defined in trk_count variable (while can be retrieved with size() method - trk_mom.size())

+Arrays reference each other with id.
+This is close to relational DBs.
+In recent G4E versions (API v3) there is also *_index which reference directly an index in an array:

 .. image:: _images/io_structure.svg
    :name: G4E output file structure